 The bittersweet final chapter in Richard Linklater's Before Trilogy, Before Midnight picks up the story of Jesse (Ethan Hawke) and Céline's (Julie Delpy) romance nine years after the events of Before Sunset.
 In the interlude, Jesse and Céline left their respective partners, married each other, and became parents to twin girls.
 Over the course of a vacation evening spent without their children, the movie reveals how the inherent compromises of the past nine years have taken a toll on the lovers.
 Before Midnight is a look at the difficulties faced in even the most idyllic relationships, but ultimately argues that a passionate, equal, intimate partnership can be rewarding despite its challenges.

 After a disastrous divorce, preschool teacher Sarah (Diane Lane) is pressured by her family to date.
 Sarah's sister Carol (Elizabeth Perkins) creates a not-entirely-truthful profile for her on the dating website perfectmatch.com, which eventually leads to a tumultuous first date with Jake (John Cusack).
 Jake and Sarah have a tentative attraction to each other, but both of them have been hurt before.
 Will their spark survive Sarah's nosy family, the interference of the dangerously attractive Bob (Dermot Mulroney), and the weight of Jake and Sarah's respective baggage?
 The answer, of course, is yes; but you'll enjoy watching Jake and Sarah realize that for themselves.

-Featured still from "The Incredible Jessica James" via Netflix
+Featured still from "A Christmas Prince" via Netflix